deuxfleurs-org/aerogramme/README.md

   - followed a secret box
   - that is encrypted with a strong argon2 digest of the password (using the salt `Skey`)
   - that contains the master secret key and the curve25519 private key
-- if recovery passwords are available, `recovery:<truncated digest>`: the same as for passwords

 Operations: